azzlack/Sentinel.OAuth/README.md

 - Supports authorization codes and refresh tokens out of the box
 - Easy to extend and configure

+## Contributing
+To make contributions to this project, please fork the `develop` branch and make your pull request against the `develop` branch.

 ## Setting up
 ### The easy way
 In its simplest form `Sentinel` only requires the following code in your OWIN Startup class to work: